lua-mf/lua-mf/README.md

-- 🔭 I’m currently working on Django projects and a game whith C language
+- 🔭 I’m currently working on on projects in Django and a game whith C language
 - 🌱 I’m currently learning C, Django and javaScript
+- 🌳 I already know Python, Arduino IDE, HTML and CSS
 - 📫 How to reach me: www.linkedin.com/in/luana-falcão-4aab15258